The European Fine Art Fair: Controversy

-In 2008, thieves stole a diamond necklace worth about $1.8 million from TEFAF Maastricht; in 2010, a ring and necklace worth about $1.3 million were stolen from a booth run by Hancocks & Co.
+In 2010, a ring and necklace worth about $1.3 million were stolen from a booth run by Hancocks & Co.
 In June 2022, the entire fair was evacuated after several men, at least one of whom was reportedly armed, robbed a jewellery stand.

 The organizers' decision to continue with TEFAF Maastricht amid the COVID-19 pandemic caused controversy in 2020.
 For the first time in its history, the fair eventually closed its 2020 edition early, after an exhibitor had been diagnosed with COVID-19.
 The next fair was held in New York in May 2022, and then in Maastricht in June 2022.